Home Majors Social and Philosophical Foundations of Education

-Social and Philosophical Foundations of Education Degree
+Social and Philosophical Foundations of Education

 Students study the historical, philosophical, and sociological forces that shape education systems, including questions of equity, access, and the purpose of schooling.
 Graduates typically pursue careers in education policy, academic research, social justice advocacy, and nonprofit leadership focused on educational equity.
 This major develops strong critical thinking skills applicable to understanding and improving education systems.

-What Social and Philosophical Foundations of Education Graduates Do
+What Social and Philosophical Foundations of Education graduates do

 With this degree, you’re positioned to become an educator of educators at the university level.
 Your classroom won't be filled with children, but with future teachers whom you'll challenge to think critically about the 'why' of education—its philosophical roots, social justice implications, and role in society.
 Beyond leading deep discussions, your work involves designing innovative courses, mentoring graduate students through their dissertations, and publishing your own research on educational theory.